Homogeneous quandles with abelian inner automorphism groups: Remarks on Theorem

 A symmetric transformation $g\in \Aut(\Gamma_{ID})^{+}$ that preserves the orientation may give a different $\bZ_5$-weight $d'=d\circ (g,g)$.
 That is, $d(x,y)= d'(x,y)=d(g(x),g(y))$ does not hold in general.
 However, this $d'$ satisfies condition \eqref{eq:condID} again.
 Therefore, Proposition \ref{prop:flip} yields that the quandle $Q_{ID}$ is homogeneous. \endproof

-Note that the automorphism of the $1$-skeleton of the polytope induces the automorphism of the face lattice of the one.
+Note that the automorphism of the $1$-skeleton of the polytope induces the automorphism of the face lattice.
 Naturally, we consider that $\Aut(X,d)$ acts on $\Gamma_{ID}$ and the edges and faces of the icosidodecahedron.